Ford decides not to attend Pride Parade in Toronto

 Chemicals used in firefighting foam found in food

-The Food and Drug Administration has found what it calls “forever chemicals” in some foods.
-The Associated Press reports that the manmade compounds found are usually used in firefighting foam.
-Experts say the chemicals pose a higher risk than previously thought and many U.S. states are asking for federal regulation of them.
+The Food and Drug Administration has found what it called “forever chemicals” in some foods.
+The Associated Press reported that the manmade compounds found are usually used in firefighting foam.
+Experts said the chemicals pose a higher risk than previously thought and many U.S. states asked for federal regulation of them.

 Edibles make up half of legal cannabis sales for Canada

 The Canadian cannabis market is valued at almost 3 billion dollars annually with edibles making up half of that total.
 That’s the latest from a report from the Canadian Press citing findings from Deloitte.
 Now Canada is preparing to legalize other cannabis-infused foods and beverages so the value should increase.